defl/logicmachine_knxdmx/readme.md

 At the time of writing there are no other cost-efficient ~128 channel gateways.
 I can start splitting up the DMX domain into multiple smaller ones driven by smaller KNXDMX gateways such as the Weinzierl 544 (up to 64ch) but not looking forward to debugging these.

+## References
+This is based on the published EmbeddedSystems code from https://openrb.com/example-dmx-lighting-control-with-lm2/